-For a professional or small business, understanding what type of business insurance to purchase can be confusing to say the least.
+For a professional or small business, understanding what kind of business insurance to purchase can be confusing to say the least.
 What risks do I face?
 What insurance policies do I need to cover those risks?
 What amount of cover should I buy?

 Unfortunately, the answers are different for every business.
 And those answers are not fixed – they will continue to change as you grow and take on more clients, win bigger contracts, and maybe even move into premises and recruit staff.